ahuang11/gogopy/README.md

 BEFORE CLICKING OPEN, head back to the Session on th left, click your saved sesssion, and press Save so you don't have to repeat!

-Now in your browser input the URL that jupyter notebook --no-server --port=#### displayed and you have access!
+Now in your browser input the URL that jupyter notebook --no-browser --port=#### displayed and you have access!

 	Copy/paste this URL into your browser when you connect for the first time, to login with a token: